Sevolino/domoticz_with_esp8266/switch/readme.md

 <ul>
 <li> init.lua - setting the WiFi
 <li> switch.lua - main file with code
+<li> script_device_nodemcu.lua - this script will be placed on Domoticz server
 </ul>
 <h3>init.lua</h3>
 <p>This file is assumed from the page <a href="https://www.domoticz.com/wiki/ESP8266_WiFi_module">ESP8266 Wifi Module</a> at the Domoticz web pages.
 You have to change here SSID an password of youre WiFi.
 On the end is calling file switch.lua with your programme.
 If you would like to change name switch.lua you have to change it here too.</p>